Greene Lamp's Announcements

 Head Start/ Early Head Start Virtual Learning

-Head Start/ Early Head Start will be doing virtual learning from September 8, 2020 until December 17, 2020.
+Head Start/ Early Head Start will continue being virtual until further notice.
+Thank you!

 Greene Lamp Community Action Awarded 9/11 Day of Service and Remembrance Grant